Oryx-mllm/Oryx/README.md

 ## Acknowledgement

-- Our codebase is conducted on [LLaVA Team](https://github.com/LLaVA-VL/LLaVA-NeXT)
+- Our codebase is conducted on [LLaVA](https://github.com/LLaVA-VL/LLaVA-NeXT)

 - Thanks to [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) team, for building such a usefule evaluation system!